Last Updated on October 20, 2020 by marvin v

 Alamid eats coffee berries, then defecates the beans, intact, and almost ready for roasting.
 Rumors said, coffee fermenting inside the animal belly was the reason for its exquisite taste.

 I talked to a coffee farmer who was giving coffee berries to a captive alamid, in the hope to harvest more poops.
 Scouring his coffee field only gave less.
 If he could get more, then it would be a lucrative business.

 According to him, the alamid only ate fully ripe berries, a few at a time.
 So, the captive alamid didn’t yield more pooped coffee.
 At least, he didn’t need to scour his farm.

 In addition, berries were not staying inside the belly long enough to be affected by fermentation of sorts.
 So, picky harvesting might be the reason for good quality, not the fermentation.

-In best case scenario, berries are harvested in waves.
+In best-case scenario, berries are harvested in waves.
 Getting only the fully ripe while leaving the rest to fully ripen.
-On the contrary, farmers often harvest their coffee in one fell swoop, resulting to poor quality beans.
+On the contrary, farmers often harvest their coffee in one fell swoop, resulting in poor quality beans.

 Is alamid coffee safe to drink?

-It literally came from animal anus.
+It literally came from an animal anus.
 Meaning, the beans were waste material already.
-It probably contain substances that might be harmful to humans.
+It probably contains substances that might be harmful to humans.